Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 Decision and Outcome

 On September 5, 2023, after careful deliberation, the arbitration panel issued a final ruling.
-They ordered Keystone Mutual to pay Sarah Miller $44,300—covering full repair costs minus a modest $4,450 depreciation adjustment, and partial reimbursement for damaged personal property.
+They ordered Keystone Mutual to pay the claimant $44,300—covering full repair costs minus a modest $4,450 depreciation adjustment, and partial reimbursement for damaged personal property.
 Both parties expressed cautious satisfaction: Sarah received a fair settlement allowing her family to rebuild without further delays, and Keystone avoided a costly court trial and possible punitive damages.

 This dispute highlighted the challenges homeowners face when navigating insurance claims, especially in smaller towns where close-knit communities rely on swift resolutions.
 Sarah’s perseverance and the impartial arbitration process offered a meaningful path to justice in Lucernemines, reminding all that clarity in coverage and communication between insurer and insured are paramount.